FelliYang/vllm-hack/README_HACK.md

 ```

 ## Usage & Limitation
-This tool supports to record attention scores in the **prefill** stage.
+This tool supports recording attention scores in the **prefill** stage.
 If you want to record attention score in decoded stage, try to transform it into a prefill task by repeating the infer process twice.
 In the aspect of infer mode, this tool supports single node **DP** and **PP** infer mode currently.
 TP is currently not supported due to splited attention heads.

 **Note**:
 -  you must apply all these flags `--enforce-eager` | `--max-num-seqs 1` | `--max-num-batched-tokens xxx` | `--no-enable-prefix-caching` to exactly control vllm to execute the HACK code.